Sunday, December 13, 2020

 East side of Sunnyside Canyon

-43) A Tree Fern ...
-But have you ever seen a rectangular block tree trunk !!!
+- Have you ever seen a rectangular block tree trunk

 - The background is Acoustic Chamber.

-44) Acoustic Chamber ~~~
+44) Acoustic Chamber.

-- Upper pic: The Tree Fern at lower-right corner is the one in the previous pic.
+- Upper pic: Tree Fern at lower-right corner

 - Left to right: Lee, ZCC

-46) Looking out from Acoustic Chamber at a pagoda on the other side (west side) of Sunnyside Canyon
+at a pagoda on the other side (west side)

-47) Acoustic Chamber ~~~
+47) Acoustic Chamber.

-Amazing how Lee and Stanley (lower pic) are able to traverse the vertical wall of the chamber !
+are able to traverse the vertical wall

 48) ZCC is just as deft-footed as Lee & Stanley !
-(Photographer: Lee)

 Sunnyside Canyon - downstream of Acoustic Chamber

-49) Back at Sunnyside Canyon ~~~
+49) Back at Sunnyside Canyon.

 - Upper left: Stanley